Tackling in Football (Soccer)

-Well, that’s not entirely true where an own goal results from an errant back-pass.
+Well, that’s not entirely true when an own goal results from an errant back-pass.
 Anyway, when not in possession, the aim must be to retrieve the ball; that’s where tackling comes in.

 This type of tackle is usually executed from a trailing position, from the side of the opponent or behind the opponent.
 The angle of the challenge leaves no margin for error, but the poke is especially effective when the ball is only partially shielded from you.
 The poke tackling involves a thrust of the leg to meet the ball.
 Balance is critical to recovery, so coordination of body movements should ensure that you don’t fall ingloriously after making this challenge.

-The slide tackle is the most fun and effective challenge; it can be the most risky and dangerous challenge as well.
-As with other tackles control is important.
-Sliding to one side of the body improves control, maneuverability and increases the chances of making a fair slide tackle.
+The slide tackle is the most fun and effective challenge; it can be the riskiest and the most dangerous challenge as well.
+As with other tackles, control is important.
+Sliding to one side of the body improves control, maneuverability, and increases the chances of making a fair slide tackle.
 Bending the supporting leg is also vital in preventing the “studs up” challenge and also facilitates faster recovery from the tackle.
 The slide tackle should be a last resort and should not be attempted too near to your own goal.

 A challenge or tackle can be fair or unfair, but the likelihood of a challenge being unfair is greater.
 A fair tackle is just a fair one, but unfair tackles actually have grades.
 According to FIFA Law, they can be careless (just a free kick), reckless (warrants a yellow card), or dangerous (red card).
 In addition, remember that making contact with the ball first does not mean that the challenge is fair.
-Proper judgement is critical.
-Using the right tackle, at the right time, and in the right context leads to fair challenges.
+Proper judgment is critical.
+Using the right tackle at the right time and in the right context leads to fair challenges.

 © 2011 SpiffyD

 SpiffyD (author) from The Caribbean on March 29, 2012:

 SpiffyD (author) from The Caribbean on November 04, 2011: